mike-boya/til/linux/using-script-and-scriptreplay.markdown

-# Using Script and Script Replay
+# Using Script and Scriptreplay

 This is a very cool tool that I discovered during a forensics investigation.
 Technically it is two tools - *script* and *scriptreplay*. *Script* records the commands typed into a terminal